Couchers-org/couchers/site/markdown/solutions.md

 ### [Build it right](/solutions/the-build) <span class="tag is-danger">Technology</span>

-Our platform is developer-led, and we will prioritise building it well and scaleable from the start.
-Having open communication channels with the broader community will allow us to prioritise and tackle bugs and other issues.
+Our platform is developer-led, and we will prioritize building it well and scalable from the start.
+Having open communication channels with the broader community will allow us to prioritize and tackle bugs and other issues.